microsoft/winget-pkgs/AUTHORING_MANIFESTS.md

 - Two manifests have the same data.
 If both the variants use the same DisplayName, ProductCode, Publisher and other package matching related information, then an existing install of a stable package may be mapped to a higher available version of a pre-release version by WinGet, even if the PackageIdentifiers are different.
 The fix is to remove the pre-release manifest, as the mainline has priority.
 - Version schema changes significantly - or changes between string and semantic.
 If a letter is added to one version number, then it can cause this issue with every version of the package.
 The fix is to remove manifests with the previous version schema, and only offer those with the latest schema.
 - Installer not writing accurate version data to the Windows Registry - either every installer writes the same version number, do not write a version number, do not write a consistent or accurate version number or have a similar issue with the version data in the registry.
 The fix here is to add the Apps and features metadata described above.
-- Or it could be that the manifest has an incorrect PackageVersion specified too
+- Manifest has an incorrect PackageVersion specified.

 ### For a package that always writes the same version to registry:

+As described earlier, the DisplayVersion must be unique for every version of a package.

-Our package manager cannont update the Windows Registry, except for `Portable` application.
+- Our package manager only updates the Windows Registry for `Portable` applications.
+- If all versions of a package write the same DisplayVersion to Control Panel, then the best option is to only offer the latest version of the package.
+- This situation is similar to the situation for vanity URLs, which always host the latest version of the package.